icerpc/icerpc-csharp/examples/Metrics/README.md

-This example application illustrates how to use the metrics middleware with `dotnet-counters` and `dotnet-trace` to monitor invocations made to a server.
+This example application illustrates how to use the metrics middleware with `dotnet-counters` and `dotnet-trace` to monitor the requests dispatched by a server.

 For build instructions check the top-level [README.md](../../README.md).
 To collect trace and counter metrics, install the `dotnet-counters` and `dotnet-trace` tools.